Austin Area Semi-Truck Accident Lawyer

 Poor truck maintenance is also responsible for many collisions causing serious injuries.
 For example, the loss of steering or stopping ability dramatically worsens the damage a truck might cause to another vehicle.
 Trucking companies are responsible for the operating condition of their trucks and truckers are responsible for truck inspections before departure.
 Many preventable accidents can be traced back to mechanical failures and safety violations making trucks unsafe.
 Claims of negligent maintenance and poor safety precaution may involve bald or flat tires, mechanical steering malfunctions, broken or missing lights and reflective tape, worn or faulty brakes, and damaged latches.

 The partners at Shaw Cowart LLP are highly experienced Austin, Texas Semi-Truck Crash Attorneys.
 Our entire team of professionals is determined to fight for your rights, and ensure that you and your family receive the compensation you deserve.
-Contact Shaw Cowart LLP today for a free consultation.
+Contact Shaw Cowart LLP today for a free consultation or call our office at 512-499-8900.